aldenfairley-catalyst/CardForge/AI_JSON_GUIDE.md

 Compile-on-change keeps `card.ability.execution.steps[]` in sync:
 - Graph validation blocks pin kind/type mismatches and missing required inputs.
-- Control pins allow **one outgoing edge per pin** by default; target pins enforce multiplicity (`multi:true` for fan-in).
-Cycles in CONTROL flow are rejected.
+- Connections must be OUT → IN and CONTROL → CONTROL or DATA → DATA; mismatches surface specific toast errors.
-- DATA pins require matching dataType (`any` wildcard when omitted).
+- DATA pins require compatible `dataType` (boolean→boolean, number→number, `"any"` wildcard when a pin omits `dataType`).
+Mismatched pairs are rejected.
+- Target IN pin multiplicity defaults to 1; `multi:true` or `maxConnections` increases the fan-in cap.
+CONTROL OUT pins can fan out freely; CONTROL cycles are rejected at connect-time.
 - `SHOW_TEXT`, `IF_ELSE`, `CONST_BOOL`, `CONST_NUMBER`, `EXEC_START` round-trip between graph and canonical steps.

 Node definitions live in `src/assets/nodeRegistry.json` (JSON-first source of truth).
 Add new nodes there, then extend compiler/validation accordingly.